Synagogues focus on building compassion for all those suffering from the Israel-Hamas conflict

 “I feel as a rabbi a huge pastoral job to hold their hand through that moment and also guide them towards that compassionate light that we know we can achieve again,” says Kress, “even though we've had this horrible thing happen that has hurt us and stopped us from being our truest, best selves.”

 Best selves that Kress says his congregants long to be as much as they long to feel safe.
-The word compassion comes up often.
-Both as a wish that more non-Jews felt compassion for Jews after the killing of more than 1,200 people in Israeli and the taking of hundreds of hostages on Oct.
-7th.
-But it also comes up as a wish for more Jews to articulate their compassion for the plight of Gazans.
+The word compassion comes up often — both as a wish that more non-Jews felt compassion for Jews after the killing of more than 1,200 people in Israeli and the taking of hundreds of hostages on Oct.
+7th and also as a wish for more Jews to articulate their compassion for the plight of Gazans.

 Upstairs from Kress’s office, Beth Shir Shalom board president Deb Novak is setting up for the congregation’s annual fundraising gala.
 She’s a nutrition instructor at Santa Monica College and has raised her family in this congregation.
 Her kids are now in high school.
 Novak says she’s seen a broadening of concern beyond the Jewish community in the months since the Hamas attack.